Which country is cheaper, Portugal or Greece?

 See also The 10 Best Algarve Beaches.

-Greece is a good destination for shopping.
+If you're looking to go shopping, Greece has some nice offerings.
 You'll find the most shopping options in Athens.
 Ermou street is a pedestrian shopping area with plenty of boutiques and popular brands.
 Monastiraki square has an amazing flea market where almost anything can be found.
 You'll find high-end shops in Kolonaki.
 Most of the tourist towns on the islands have small shopping areas where visitors can buy clothes, local arts and crafts, and souvenirs.
 Some of the best towns for shopping are Mykonos, Rhodes, the towns on Santorini, and Corfu.

 Mykonos: This island has become the playground for celebrities and the wealthy, so there are plenty of shopping opportunities in town.